mc-programmer/RESTful_api_sample/README.md

 this is my learning project with some samples, I've exercised some of the exciting features of .NET like unit testing, web api, versioning, moq, and etc...

 ## Collaborate !
-lets learn together, i invite you to join me and have progress ;)
+lets learn together, I invite you to join me and have progress ;)